-For some, winding yarn by hand is not a task they enjoy or it’s not possible as they are suffering from pain in their wrists or hands.
+For some, winding yarn by hand is not a task they enjoy, or it’s not possible as they have pain in their wrists or hands.
 It can also be very tiring if you suffer from fatigue or straining in your arms and shoulders.

 Having an electric yarn ball winder is an attractive option.
 It solves all the problems mentioned above, and it’s a very convenient instrument.